kwertyops/byte-of-python/src/boolean_relational_logical.md

 - `or`.

 Just like in arithmetic, the order of precedence can be overridden with parentheses.
 Sometimes people forget whether `and` or `or` has higher precedence.
-So you are urged to use parentheses in logical expressions even if they are not required, to avoid ambiguity and to improve the clarify of your code to others who read it.
+So you are urged to use parentheses in logical expressions even if they are not required, to avoid ambiguity and to improve the clarity of your code to others who read it.

 Examples:
 Suppose the following code has executed: